 Baroness Delyth Morgan, Chief Executive at Breast Cancer Now, said:

-“With this Cancer Recovery Plan falling short of delivering on the needs of people with breast cancer, we hope that the Scottish Government will take additional steps to ensure that everyone living with this devastating disease receives the best possible care, as they deserve.”
+“With this Cancer Recovery Plan falling short of delivering on the needs of people with breast cancer, we hope the Scottish government will take additional steps to ensure that everyone living with this devastating disease receives the best possible care - as they deserve.”